 |---|---|---|

-| Meaning | Entire group being studied | Smaller group selected |
+| Meaning | Entire group being studied | Smaller subset selected from it |

 | Size | Large (sometimes infinite) | Smaller and manageable |